Table of Contents

 Pipeline pressure indicators with color-coded dials are fitted for each gas.

 Oxygen failure system: A loud audible (minimum 60dB), a non-mutable alarm is sounded for at least 7 seconds whenever the oxygen pressure falls below a certain pre-determined safe threshold.
-Older machines had the “Ritchie whistle” to alert when the oxygen pressure decreased to 260 kpa or less.
+Older machines had the “Ritchie whistle” to alert when the oxygen pressure decreased to 260 kPa or less.
 The alarm is linked to a gas shut off valve to cut off the patient from anesthetic gases.

 Oxygen flush is a switch located in a shallow recess.
 It is activated by a finger to activate emergency oxygen directly from the cylinder or pipeline.
 The switch is turned off as soon as the finger is removed.

 Flow meters: for ease of identification, the knobs (on/off) on the oxygen flow meters are fluted and larger than the ones on the nitrous oxide or air flow meters.
-In addition, the oxygen flow meters are always located downstream from the nitrous and air flow meters.
+In addition, the oxygen flow meters are always located downstream from the nitrous and airflow meters.
 This prevents a leak in the low-pressure system by diluting the oxygen and leading to a mixture of hypoxic gases.

 The nitrous oxide flow meter is set up so that it is automatically disabled whenever the oxygen flow meter is set to less than 21 % or if the oxygen supply fails.

-Vaporizers have a stiff button which has to be pushed prior to turning on the vapor.
+Vaporizers have a stiff button that has to be pushed prior to turning on the vapor.
 To prevent all vaporizers from working simultaneously, there is an interlocking system to ensure that only one vaporizer works at a time.

-Pressure relief device is located between the common gas outlet and the vaporizer.
+The pressure relief device is located between the common gas outlet and the vaporizer.
 It protects the anesthesia machine by venting gas to the atmosphere if high pressures develop within the system.

 Common gas outlet (CGO): newer anesthesia machines often have more than one CGO.
 Therefore, machine standards ensure that in such machines, only one CGO is functioning at any given time.